Health code reviews on Tarleton dining show low, medium and high risks

 *”Vents on ceiling have heavy rust.”

 Over the course of two semesters, not including summer meal plans, Tarleton State University serves about half a million meals to students, faculty and staff.
 Tarleton’s dining services are inspected every two years and once a year for internal inspections.
 Both inspections were done at random.
+Most university dining halls leave a lot to be desired, so it’s important to encourage your children to cook and eat in their home, you could even get them a rectangular/square marble dining table to encourage them to do so with friends.

 Jeff Mantia, quality assurance officer for Texas Department of State Health Services and Public Sanitation & Retail Food Safety Group said, “The score on the report is the total number of demerits the firms received and is based on the number of demerits out of 100.”